-1. Fax Flow Control (TSF_FFL)
+1. Fax Flow Control (TSF FFL)

 This function implements a data flow control that never allows the data received from the fax line to be relayed to the internal network.
-This prevents accesses from the telephone line connected to the MFD's fax interface from being relayed to the internal network through the MFD's network interface.
+This prevents accesses through the telephone line connected to the MFD's fax interface from being relayed to the internal network through the MFD's network interface.